SMFOSS/flunc/README.txt

 or

-ftest -c all create_user create_project destroy_project destroy_user
+ftest -c all create_user login create_project destroy_project destroy_user

 (specify an ad hoc suite creating and tearing down a user and project on default host)